10 Top-Rated Hiking Trails near Portland, Oregon

 10. Four T Trail

-Incorporating the train, trolley, tram, and hiking trails, the Four T Trail is a unique, self-guided hiking endeavor, which tours some of the best sights of Portland.
-Well signed and popular for tourists and residents alike, the official start of the trail begins at the Pioneer Courthouse Square.
+Incorporating the train, trolley, tram, and hiking trails, the Four T Trail is a unique, self-guided hiking endeavor that tours some of Portland's best sights.
+Well signed and popular for tourists and residents alike, the trail's official start begins at the Pioneer Courthouse Square.

-From Council Crest, 4T signs lead the way to the Oregon Health and Science University campus, where it's easy to catch the Portland Aerial Tram downhill while appreciating the views of the Willamette River.
-The tram is free to ride downhill, and just under $5 for round-trip service.
+From Council Crest, 4T signs lead the way to the Oregon Health and Science University campus.
+It's easy to catch the Portland Aerial Tram downhill from campus while appreciating the views of the Willamette River.
+The tram is free to ride downhill and just under $5 for round-trip service.